PostHog/posthog.com/contents/docs/cdp/google-pub-sub-connector.md

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the Google Cloud Pub/Sub Connector](https://github.com/PostHog/pubsub-plugin) is available on GitHub.
+The [source code](https://github.com/PostHog/pubsub-plugin) is available on GitHub.

 ### Who created this app?

-We'd like to thank PostHog community member Jesse Redl from [Vendasta](https://posthog.com/customers/vendasta) for creating the Pub/Sub Connector.
+We'd like to thank PostHog community member Jesse Redl from [Vendasta](https://posthog.com/customers/vendasta) for creating this.
 Thanks, Jesse!

 ### Who maintains this app?